The Speculative Literature Foundation is pleased to announce that Terence Kuch is the 2022 Older Writers’ Grant winner.

 Kuch received the grant for his work “Westers.”

 He spent 52 years in the computer industry, finally retiring from the World Bank after assignments in Washington D.C., and working with local staff on World Bank computer systems in three African countries.
 His professional assignments also included China, England, France, and Canada.

-with his wife and a varying number of fostered cats.
-He has two daughters, one son, and six
+A native of Washington State’s Chelan County, he graduated from Wenatchee Valley College (A.A.), Reed College (B.A.), and American University (M.S.), and now lives in Springfield, Virginia, with his wife and a varying number of fostered cats.
+He has two daughters, one son, and six grandchildren.

 Since 2004, the Older Writers Grant has been awarded annually to writers who are at least fifty years of age at the time of application to assist such writers who are just starting to work at a professional level.
 These funds may be used as each writer determines what will best assist their work.